kootenpv/kootenpv.github.io/_posts/2019-06-16-textsearch-an-NLP-library-for-fast-configurable-search.md

 One of the libraries existing for that is [flashtext](https://github.com/vi3k6i5/flashtext).
 I suggest you read the article written by my friend [Vikash Singh](https://github.com/vi3k6i5) called "[Regex was taking 5 days to run.
 So I built a tool that did it in 15 minutes](https://www.freecodecamp.org/news/regex-was-taking-5-days-flashtext-does-it-in-15-minutes-55f04411025f/)".
 I'm proud to have raised issues to his library, and he was very patient and he kept making it the awesome package that it is.

-That said, I wanted to take the lessons learned there, and make a library more configurable and having more options.
+That said, I wanted to take the lessons learned there, and make a library having more options.
-At the same time, I realized that he did adapted the popular aho-corasick algorithm (historically what `grep` was built on).
+At the same time, I realized that he adapted the popular aho-corasick algorithm (historically what `grep` was built on!).
-Instead, I found out someone had written an aho-corasick implementation in C with a python wrapper on top (called [pyahocorasick](https://github.com/WojciechMula/pyahocorasick)), and I went from there.
+Instead, I found out someone had written an aho-corasick implementation in C with a python wrapper on top (called [pyahocorasick](https://github.com/WojciechMula/pyahocorasick)) - I went from there.

 [textsearch](https://github.com/kootenpv/textsearch) was born.

 ### Introducing `textsearch`

-The goal of [textsearch](https://github.com/kootenpv/textsearch) is to be the fastest when you need to quickly search and find strings (and sometimes still some regex).
+The goal of [textsearch](https://github.com/kootenpv/textsearch) is to be the fastest when you need to quickly search and find multiple strings (and sometimes still some regex).
+The trick to these algorithms is that regardless of how many words you are looking for, you only loop once over the text you are searching.
+This is what makes it efficient.

 I am currently in the process of rewriting many packages to use this instead of regex (all having roughly a 30x speedup over the current code that's regex based):